 The content on this page is available in a downloadable format.

 The Gene Technology Regulator (the Regulator) has become aware that unauthorised genetically modified (GM) petunias have entered the Australian and international markets.
-The GM petunias are pictured above and have been marketed under the names (from left to right) African Sunset, Trilogy Red, Trilogy Mango and Trilogy Deep Purple.
-The petunias have been modified to produce an orange pigment found naturally in other flowering plants.
+As of 29 June 2017, the Regulator is aware that at least twenty varieties of GM petunia have been imported into Australia and a full list of GM petunia varieties in Australia can be found on the OGTR website.
+The petunias have been modified to produce a pigment found naturally in other flowering plants.

-What is the Regulator doing about GM petunias in the Australian supply chain?
+What about GM petunias in the Australian supply chain?

-The Regulator is working with the Australian based importers and suppliers to make it clear to businesses holding GM petunias that they must not be sold, and therefore will have to be taken off the market.
-The Regulator is also providing advice to importers and suppliers that the existing stocks of GM petunias should be destroyed.
+The Regulator is working with the Australian based importers, suppliers and industry bodies to make it clear to businesses holding GM petunias that they must not be sold and have to be taken off the market.
+The Regulator has issued licences to allow people to dispose of any GM petunias they may have in their possession and has provided advice to importers and suppliers that the existing stocks of GM petunias should be destroyed.

 What do I do if I have some GM petunias?

-What GM plants are allowed in the Australia?
+What types of GM plants are allowed in Australia?
 Are GM seeds permitted?

 GMOs cannot be brought into Australia or grown without appropriate authorisation.
 The Regulator has approved some types of GM cotton, canola and carnations for commercial cultivation in Australia, and a number of other GM plants for field trials.
 GM seeds (and other types of GMOs) can also be brought in by researchers, but this requires authorisation and the GMOs must not be released into the environment.
 Details can be found on the Regulator’s website